haptork/easyLambda/_docs/13-benchmarks.md

 </figure>

-The lines of code is arguably a decent indicator of readability, less error prone code, programmer productivity etc.
+The lines of code is arguably a decent indicator of readability, less error prone code, productivity etc.

+The easyLambda library has been used for training & testing image classifiers in parallel.
+It has been used with libraries like openCV, Dlib, tinynn etc.
-The easyLambda has been used to create post-processors with multiple reusable dataflows.
-EasyLambda models dataflow as a black box [componenet]({{ base_path }}/docs/dataflow-expr#ezlflow) that can be characterized solely by its input and output types.
-It can be passed around, run or attached to another dataflow.
+Besides data analytics and machine learning it has also been used to create post-processors for scientific computation with multiple reusable dataflows.
+EasyLambda models dataflow as a black box [componenet]({{ base_path}}/docs/dataflow-expr#ezlflow) that can be characterized solely by its input and output types.
+The dataflows can be returned from a function, passed around, attached to another dataflow etc.

 #### Acknowledgements